 - Once you’ve decided which offer to go for, click “Buy”.
 You will then receive instructions on how to pay the seller.

-- Once the transaction has taken place, you then need to withdraw your BTC to a website like Bittrex.
-To do this, copy your address from Bittrex (see steps above for more information).
-Then, click “wallet” over at Local Bitcoins (red arrow below) and paste your Bittrex address into the bar (yellow arrow).
+- Once the transaction has taken place, you then need to withdraw your BTC to a website like Binance.
+To do this, copy your address from Binance (see steps above for more information).
+Then, click “wallet” over at Local Bitcoins (red arrow below) and paste your Binance address into the bar (yellow arrow).

 If you’ve been following this guide from the beginning, you should know the rest of the steps already.
-Head back over to Bittrex and follow the above instructions for trading BTC for DOGE.
+Head back over to Binance and follow the above instructions for trading BTC for DOGE.

-All that said, buying a few Dogecoin probably isn’t going to make you a millionaire – unless the developers put a hard limit on the number of coins available to buy.
+Before people used to say that buying a few Dogecoin probably isn’t going to make you a millionaire – unless the developers put a hard limit on the number of coins available to buy.
 So, if you want to have some crypto fun, you can always buy Dogecoin on reliable exchanges, such as Binance.

 Hope this guide has been helpful to you in learning a little more about this interesting digital currency.
-You should now know its history, its purpose, where to buy in, how to buy it using different methods, and if it should be thought about as a good investment.
+You should now know its history, its purpose, where to buy in, how to buy it using different methods, and if it should be thought about as a future cryptocurrency.
 As the Doge would say: